Top 10 Things To Do in Lviv, Ukraine by JetSettingFools.com

 Castle Hill Lviv

-Vysokyi Zamok, Lviv High Castle or Castle Hill, is the highest point in the city – rising 1,342 feet above sea level (which is 370 feet above the city).
+Vysokyi Zamok (Lviv High Castle), is the highest point in the city – rising 1,342 feet above sea level (which is 370 feet above the city).
 Named for the castle that stood atop the hill from the 13th to 19th centuries, the hill bears very few remnants of the structure.
-However, we did not go to Castle Hill for remains; we trekked to the top for the views.
+However, like most travelers, we did not go to Castle Hill for remains; we trekked to the top for the views.

-Beautiful any time of day, we especially enjoyed climbing the hill for sunrise and sunset, when the city was draped in soft light.
-The hill is easily accessed on foot from the city center (but there is a road that takes visitors close to the top for those who would rather skip the inclined walk).
+Beautiful any time of day, we recommend climbing the hill for sunrise and sunset, when the city is draped in soft light.
+The hill is easily accessed on foot from the city center, but there is a road that takes visitors close to the top for those who would rather skip the inclined walk and either drive or take a taxi.

 Lion Hill Lviv

-Lion Hill (also called Bald Hill) is just east of Castle Hill; the summit is marked by a simple cross.
-The much more rustic hiking trail sees far fewer visitors, but offers equally stunning vistas.
-The trailhead can be a little more tasking to find than the one for Castle Hill, but it is easy enough to locate with the help of Google Maps.
-Although it’s not a particularly difficult trail, proper footwear (not flip flops or high heels) is recommended as portions of the track are steep and sandy.
+Lion Hill (also called Bald Hill) is just east of Castle Hill.
+The summit, which is marked by a simple cross, offers stunning vistas.
+The hiking trail is much more rustic than the one for Castle Hill – and the trailhead can be a little difficult to find.
+Although it’s not a particularly difficult trail, proper footwear is recommended, as portions of the track are steep and sandy.

 #3 Visit the Lviv Opera House